MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/includes/cloud-shell-try-it.md

 author: sptramer
 ms.author: sttramer
 manager: carmonm
-ms.date: 02/12/2018
+ms.date: 09/05/2018
 ms.topic: include
 ms.prod: azure
 ms.technology: azure-cli
 ---
 ## Launch Azure Cloud Shell

-The Azure Cloud Shell is a free interactive shell that you can use to run the steps in this article.
-It has common Azure tools pre-installed and configured to use with your account.
+The Azure Cloud Shell is an interactive shell that runs on Azure.
+It has common tools pre-installed and configured to use with your account.
 Just click the **Copy** to copy the code, paste it into the Cloud Shell, and then press enter to run it.
 There are a few ways to launch the Cloud Shell:

 |  |   |
 |-----------------------------------------------|---|